MICA: Multi-Agent Industrial Coordination Assistant: Methodology

 To ensure reliable perception under dynamic assembly conditions, we adopt YOLOv11~\cite{khanam2024yolov11} as the base detector, trained following~\cite{wen2025snap} on the Gear8 dataset.
 Each frame produces raw component detections, which are stabilized by aggregating results over a sliding window of $L$ frames.
 We denote by $\mathbf{b}_i$ the bounding box and by $c_i$ its confidence.
 Detections with $\mathrm{IoU}(\mathbf{b}_i,\mathbf{b}_j)\!\ge\!\tau_{\mathrm{IoU}}{=}0.5$ are clustered as $\mathcal{C}=\{(\mathbf{b}_i,c_i)\}_{i=1}^{m}$, and fused by confidence-weighted averaging:

 On this fused result, Depth-Anything~\cite{yang2024depth} estimates pixel-wise depth.
-The nearest component (Euclidean distance in depth to the camera center) is taken as the worker’s focus, and additional objects within spatial and depth thresholds $(\tau_p,\tau_d)$ are included to form the refined context set:
+The nearest component relative to the camera center in the depth map is taken as the worker’s primary focus, while nearby components within spatial and depth thresholds $(\tau_p,\tau_d)$ are also included to capture peripheral interactions:

 where $(x_i,d_i)$ denote the spatial and depth coordinates of object $o_i$, and $(x^*,d^*)$ correspond to the nearest component.
 Only this fused, depth-refined context is passed to subsequent modules.